bugok/blog/content/whoami.md

 **Personal**:

-- I'm married with two kids, and live in suburb of Tel Aviv, Israel.
+- I'm married with three kids, and live in suburb of Tel Aviv, Israel.
 - In the past I learnt photography for two years at [Gavra Studio](https://studiogavra.co.il/).
 I still enjoy picking up a good camera and taking photos.
 - I used to play table tennis, but now I mostly play [Eleven Table Tennis](https://www.youtube.com/c/ElevenTableTennis).
 - I train with [freeletics](https://www.freeletics.com/).
 I'm not very good at it, but I enjoy it very much.